AttilaGal/ng1ng2_upgrade/README.md

 They illustrate the three stages of migrating modules from Angular 1 to Angular 2.

-* The Main Menu moduule is written in Angular 1.
+* The Main Menu moduue is written in Angular 1.
 In other words, the migration of this module hasn't started yet.
 * The Messages module is written using Angular 1, but one of its components has been migrated to Angular 2.
-* The Settings module is written using Angular 1.
+* The Settings module is written using Angular 2.
 In other words, the migration of this module has been completed.

-Every module defintes components, services, and routes.
+Every module defines components, services, and routes.
 In addition every module has an NgModule with a static methods where we can downgrade/upgrade, components and services.

 ### Routes